 #5.
 Bulletins + Announcements

 Grab the bulletin inserts for the "Made in Heaven" class, and print them in your church bulletin each week through the month of March.
 Then during the announcement period, call attention to these inserts and encourage every member to sign up.
 Explain that you are doing a special marriage campaign and that your goal is to see every couple in the church participate.
 It's also important to encourage them to join the training center for your church, so you can track their response (and so they can access more resources).
-You can find Bulletin Inserts for all our classes in the Sharing Resources section of your training center portal.
+You can find Bulletin Inserts for all our classes in the Sharing section of our TOWNHALL area.

 #6.
 Use Email, Plus

-Create an email list of the members in your training center, and send them a personal invitation to join the "Made in Heaven" class, with a link to the sign up page.
-Or if they have not joined the training center yet, use the "INVITE" link in the "Members" section of your training center.
+Create an email list of the members in your church, and send them a personal invitation to join the "Made in Heaven" class, with a link to the sign up page.
 If your church prefers texting, use your messaging app to get the word out.
 Social media is another option.
-Share a few of our FAST facebook posts about the class on your church facebook page, and encourage members to share them on their pages too.
+Share a few facebook posts about the class on your church facebook page, and encourage members to share them on their pages too.
 The more ways you connect with people, the better!

 #7.
 Personal Invitations

 Don't neglect personal invitations.
 Use opportunities before and after the worship service to informally catch up with friends and ask if they have signed up yet.
 If not, encourage them to do so.
 If possible, get the elders and/or other church leaders to commit to this personal work as well.
 Personal invitations are one of the most powerful tool in your promotional toolbox.
 Use it well.
 And working together as a team like this, has the added advantage of fostering unity in the church.